 Märta Måås at the Royal Palace

-A major exhibition will open at the Royal Palace of Stockholm in autumn, giving visitors the opportunity to wander through the woven world of Märta Måås-Fjetterström.
+The major exhibition at the Royal Palace of Stockholm, gives visitors the opportunity to wander through the woven world of Märta Måås-Fjetterström.

 "Look at the rugs – find me"